BDUG/l4rerust/docs/systemd.md

 omits `libcrypt` and other glibc libraries required by systemd.

-Systemd also depends on libcap headers and `libcrypt` for each target architecture.
-On Debian/Ubuntu hosts enable the `armhf` and `arm64` architectures and install `libcap-dev:armhf`, `libcap-dev:arm64`, `libxcrypt-dev:armhf`, and `libxcrypt-dev:arm64` (see the detailed commands in [`docs/toolchains.md`](./toolchains.md)).
-The project Docker image will bundle these packages once the container fix lands; manual installation is only needed when building on your own host.
-If the systemd build fails due to missing `libcrypt` libraries, install the packages and rerun `scripts/build.sh --no-clean` to reuse the existing build directory.
+Systemd also depends on libcap headers and `libcrypt` for each target architecture. `scripts/build.sh` now downloads libcap, cross-compiles it with the configured toolchains, and stages the headers, libraries, and pkg-config files under `out/libcap/<arch>`.
+Meson picks up these self-contained artifacts when building systemd.
+If the toolchains do not ship `libcrypt`, install the matching `libxcrypt-dev:armhf` and `libxcrypt-dev:arm64` packages (see the commands in [`docs/toolchains.md`](./toolchains.md)) and rerun `scripts/build.sh --no-clean` to reuse the existing build directory.

 Unit files placed in `config/systemd` are copied to `/lib/systemd/system` at build time. `bash.service` is enabled by default.
 To enable or disable other services, create or remove the corresponding symlinks under `/etc/systemd/system/<target>.wants/` or run `systemctl enable`/`disable` after boot.